Investment trust shareholder rights: a beginner’s guide

 Investment trust fund mandate change – have your say

-The firepower boards have in being able to sack a fund manager, as well as the fund management group, is a positive thing for shareholders.
-They are fighting your corner in ensuring that the trust is being managed in line with its investment objectives, while keeping a close eye on performance.
+The firepower investment trust boards have in being able to sack a fund manager, as well as the fund management group, is a positive thing for shareholders.
+It is the responsibility of boards to fight your corner in ensuring that the trust is being managed in line with its investment objectives, while keeping a close eye on performance.

 With investment trusts, the board can either opt to find a replacement at the same fund firm or appoint a new fund management company.